zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/introduction/introduction.md

 ## Introduction

-In this workshop, we will migrate the sample HR database application to an Autonomous Database in Oracle Cloud Infrastructure using the new cloud-native GoldenGate service.
+In this workshop, we will migrate the sample HR database application to an Autonomous Database in Oracle Cloud Infrastructure using the new cloud-native GoldenGate service (OCI GoldenGate).
 The purpose of this workshop is to show the simple and yet efficient way to migrate a database to Oracle Cloud.
 This workshop consists of 4 labs.
-We will use the GoldenGate service for the database migration to designated resources in Oracle Cloud Infrastructure in the first three labs. in the last **Bonus** lab, we will create an HR application in APEX
+We will use the OCI GoldenGate for the database migration to designated resources in Oracle Cloud Infrastructure in the first three labs. in the last **Bonus** lab, we will create an HR application in APEX

 *Estimated total Workshop Time*: 1.5 hours